‘BATMAN & ROBIN’

 It was interesting to read this novelization by Michael Jan Friedman, based on a movie script for what would become a despised film.
 I’m not sure how much of what Friedman novelized was in the original movie script or not.
 But it was intriguing how he tackled the process of novelizing the script into book.

 The book begins with an acknowledgements page by Michael Jan Friedman himself.
 It’s ironic that Friedman praised the writing of the movie script whilst audiences and critics would say otherwise upon the movie’s release.
 Maybe the movie would’ve been praised very differently if it was better directed.

 The story is divided into 19 chapters with a prologue at the beginning.
 It was interesting to read the prologue as it features the scene with Bruce Wayne as a young boy with his parents before they killed by criminals.
 One of the puzzling things about that scene in book is it doesn’t feature Jack Napier in it.

 I got puzzled because I would’ve thought having Jack Napier in that scene for the ‘Batman & Robin’ novelization would be essential, considering he was the one who killed Bruce’s parents before he became the Joker in the first ‘Batman’ movie.
 Why didn’t Friedman feature that detail in the prologue?

 Peter David made it clear in the ‘Batman Forever’ novelization that Jack Napier killed Bruce’s parents, so why didn’t Friedman do it here?
 Anyway, we eventually have scenes where Alfred gets advised by a solicitor to look after Bruce during his time of turmoil over his parents’ death.
 This is so essential here.

-The theme of ‘Batman & Robin’ in the book is when Alfred being a father figure to Bruce, especially when he’s on his way out to his death bed.
+The theme of ‘Batman & Robin’ in the book is when Alfred is being a father figure to Bruce, especially when he’s on his way out to his death bed.
 Certain flashbacks are featured in the book as well as in the movie of Bruce recollecting the times he had as a boy with Alfred looking after him whilst he was growing up.